-With regard to the President's FY2003 budget, the issues in the early stages of the appropriations process generally relate to proposed funding changes.
-The summary below notes changes proposed for discretionary budget authority of at least \$100 million compared to the L-HHS-ED appropriations for FY2002.
+With regard to the President's budget, the primary issues raised during the congressional consideration of any appropriations request generally relate to proposed funding changes.
+The summary below notes changes proposed for FY2003 discretionary budget authority of at least \$100 million compared to the FY2002 amount.
 Viewing this list by itself should be done with caution, since the relative impact of a \$100 million funding change to a \$500 million program (a 20% increase or decrease) is greater than a \$100 million change to a \$5 billion program (a 2% increase or decrease).
-Later on in this report, the discussions for budgets of individual departments include tables to compare the FY2003 request with the FY2002 funding for many of the major programs in the L-HHS-ED bill.
+Later in this report, the discussions of budgets for individual departments include tables to compare the FY2003 request with the FY2002 funding for many of the major programs in the L-HHS-ED bill.
 Overall, \$130.7 billion in discretionary appropriations at the program level is requested for L-HHS-ED, a 2.0% increase over the FY2002 amount of \$128.1 billion.
 At the time of the initial FY2003 request, the comparable FY2002 amount was \$127.3 billion; P.L.
 107-206 provided FY2002 supplemental appropriations of nearly \$1.0 billion.